Joshua Hartzell, MD

 2006-09 Infectious Disease Fellow, Walter Reed Army Medical Center

 Dr. Hartzell has a variety of research and scholarly interests.
 He has conducted research on infectious diseases to include pertussis, multidrug resistant organisms, leishmaniasis and Q fever.
 He was the lead author for the Armed Forces Practice Guidelines for the Management of Q fever and was a member of the Centers for Disease Control and Prevention working group on Q fever that published similar recommendations.
 Dr. Hartzell’s primary interests, however, are medical education, mentoring, and leadership development.
-In particular, Dr. Hartzell has an interest in developing the leadership and teaching skills of residents.
+In particular, Dr. Hartzell has an interest in developing the leadership and teaching skills of residents and faculty.
 Dr. Hartzell attended the Stanford Faculty Development Clinical Teaching Course in October 2013 and has avidly been conducting faculty development since that time.
-Dr. Hartzell developed an Army wide leadership curriculum for Graduate Medical Education Trainees that will begin in July 2017.
+Dr. Hartzell developed an military wide leadership curriculum for Graduate Medical Education that began in 2017.

 - Moawad F, Wilson R, Kunar M, Hartzell JD.
 Role of the Battalion Surgeon in the Iraq and Afghanistan Wars.
 Mil Med.
 2012; 177(4):412-6.